Existing RTOs

 - Universal Design for Learning

-At least one relevant staff member (that is, someone who works with or assists the training provider’s students) must finish professional development in each of the three essential areas before 24 February 2026 and renew or update it annually.
 The same staff member may do the training in all three areas, or you may have different staff focus on different areas.

-How to demonstrate compliance with the new requirements
+How to demonstrate compliance with the requirements

 We’ll also ask you to summarise, in a couple of sentences, any benefits the professional development gave your training provider.